 - Two online video conferences a year, utilizing Jewish studies experts to present lectures and facilitate discussions.
 Video conferences will be recorded and uploaded to the BAMA virtual campus and/or other virtual platforms.

-- Online tutoring and consultation for teachers and other educators, responses to their questions regarding educational resources and assistance in searching the online BAMA Resource Center.
+- Online tutoring and consultation for teachers and other educators, responses to their questions regarding educational resources, and assistance in searching the online BAMA Resource Center.

 - Update the design of the online BAMA Resource Center to better facilitate search and accessing virtual resources.

-- Update and enhance the technological tools available in BAMA’s digital classroom to allow for implementation of the project’s educational activities.
+- Update and enhance the technological tools available in BAMA’s digital classroom to allow for the implementation of the project’s educational activities.

 The Pincus Fund for Jewish Education realizes the importance of developing and elevating the Jewish informal and formal educator through in-service training projects.
-The Fund has partnered with BAMA on numerous projects, among them both traditional teacher training and professional development courses as well as projects offered through virtual platforms, which allows for broad numbers of educators to be trained in a cost efficient manner.
+The Fund has partnered with BAMA on numerous projects, among them both traditional teacher training and professional development courses as well as projects offered through virtual platforms, which allows for broad numbers of educators to be trained in a cost-efficient manner.